Rise to Success: Career Highlights of Rick Carlisle

 How Rick Carlisle built a successful career.
 Explore key moments that defined the journey.

-Rick Carlisle is an American basketball coach and former player currently head coach of the Indiana Pacers.
-Previously, he coached the Detroit Pistons and Dallas Mavericks.
-As a player, he was with the Boston Celtics, New York Knicks, and New Jersey Nets.
-Notably, he is one of a select few to have won an NBA championship as both a player and a coach, marking a significant achievement in his career.
+Rick Carlisle is an American basketball coach and former player currently the head coach of the Indiana Pacers.
+He previously coached the Detroit Pistons and, most notably, the Dallas Mavericks, leading them to an NBA Championship in 2011.
+As a player, he had stints with the Boston Celtics, New York Knicks, and New Jersey Nets.
+Carlisle is one of a select few individuals who have won an NBA title as both a player and a coach, highlighting his success and longevity in the sport.

-From 1984 to 1987, Rick Carlisle played a limited reserve role for the Boston Celtics.
+From 1984 to 1987, Rick Carlisle played a limited reserve role with the Boston Celtics.

 1984: Drafted by Boston Celtics

-In 1984, Rick Carlisle was selected 70th overall by the Boston Celtics in the NBA draft.
+In 1984, Rick Carlisle was drafted 70th overall by the Boston Celtics in the NBA draft.

-In 1986, Rick Carlisle won an NBA championship with the Boston Celtics.
+In 1986, Rick Carlisle won an NBA championship as a player with the Boston Celtics.

-From 1984 to 1987, Rick Carlisle played a limited reserve role for the Boston Celtics.
-He then played for the Albany Patroons of the Continental Basketball Association (CBA).
+From 1984 to 1987, Rick Carlisle played a limited reserve role with the Boston Celtics.

 1989: Played for New Jersey Nets

-In 1989, Rick Carlisle played in five games with the New Jersey Nets.
+In 1989, Rick Carlisle played in five games for the New Jersey Nets under coach Bill Fitch.

 Later in 1989, Rick Carlisle accepted an assistant coaching position with the New Jersey Nets.